Abnormal faeces in dogs and cats

 Dietary modification

-In most cases of diarrhoea, it is usually recommended to withhold food for 12 to 24 hours to rest the intestinal tract, while frequently providing small amounts of water.
-Thereafter, small quantities of bland, easily digestible solids are given for a few days.
-As the stool normalises, the animal’s regular diet is slowly reintroduced by combining it with the special diet over a few days.
+In most cases of diarrhoea, it is usually recommended provide small, frequent meals of bland and hydrating foods to continue to provide nutrients intestinal tract, while frequently offering small amounts of water to combat dehydration.
+This may be continued for a few days while seeing if the stool will normalise.
+Once the stools are solid again then your pet’s regular diet is slowly reintroduced by combining it with the special diet over a few days.

 In cases of constipation, a veterinarian-approved diet to modify in the fibre content and/or quality of the animal’s diet may be recommended.
 For some animals, a high fibre diet is beneficial, but for others, a low fibre diet works better, depending on the cause of the constipation.
 Increasing the water content of the diet may also be recommended, by switching from dry food to canned food or by mixing a little water in with the food.

-The vet may also recommend a special diet if the cause is a food allergy or intolerance, inflammatory bowel disease (IBD), or colitis.
-In such cases, a permanent modified diet may be advised, in order to improve digestibility, avoid certain ingredients, or increase or decrease fibre or fat content of the diet.
+The vet may also recommend a special diet if there is suspicion that underlying cause is food allergy or intolerance, inflammatory bowel disease (IBD), or colitis.
+In such cases, a modified diet may be advised moving forward indefinitely or at least in the long term, in order to improve digestibility, avoid certain ingredients, or increase or decrease fibre or fat content of the diet.

 Medication